 The Standard Interface Unit is connected to the scanner by the cables provided with the system.
 The cables connect DC power to the scanner and all of the scanner input, output and communications signals, to the interface unit.
-You must connect the network cables directly to the scanner.
+You must connect the Starnode and Ethernet cables directly to the scanner.